Drawing Trees with Perfect Angular Resolution and Polynomial Area: Lombardi drawings for ordered trees

-In both cases we split the large zone and the sequence of light children to be placed into two parts that each have an opening angle at $v_i$ of at most $\pi$ between a separating circular arc and the edge $e_{i-1}$ or $e_i$, respectively.
-Next, we move $D''_1$ and $D''_2$ along the separating circular arcs keeping their tangencies until they also touch the edge $e_{i-1}$ or $e_i$, respectively.
-Then we can apply Lemma~\ref{lem:one-size-fits-all} to both container disks and thus place all light children in the large zone, see Figure~\ref{fig:children-large-zone}b.
+In both cases we split the large zone and the sequence of light subtrees to be placed into two parts that each have an opening angle at $v_i$ of at most $\pi$ between a separating circular arc and the edge $e_{i-1}$ or $e_i$, respectively.
+Next, we move $D''_1$ and~$D''_2$ along the separating circular arcs keeping their tangencies until they also touch the edge $e_{i-1}$ or $e_i$, respectively.
+Then we can apply Lemma~\ref{lem:one-size-fits-all} to both container disks and thus place all light subtrees in the large zone; see Figure~\ref{fig:children-large-zone}b.
+The splitting of the large zone involves finding tangent arcs to at most three disks and thus takes constant time.
+Combining this with the running time in Lemma~\ref{lem:one-size-fits-all} for the two small subinstances all $l$ disks in the large zone can be placed in $O(l)$ time.

 \paragraph{Drawing light edges}